jacebrowning/datafiles/docs/formats.md

 }
 ```

-Additional examples can be found in this [Jupyter Notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/format_options.ipynb).
+Additional examples can be found in [this notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/format_options.ipynb).

 ## TOML